Jason-B0816/ProReadMeCopilot/README.md

 - [Questions](#questions)

 ## Installation
-Clone repository from GitHub to VS Code, run npm i to install dependencies needed.
+Clone repository from Github to VS Code, run npm i to install needed dependencies.
 ## Usage
-Once you have installed the dependencies, you will run the following command in terminal in VS Code: node index.js
+Once dependencies are installed, you will run the following command the intergrated terminal in VS Code:  node index.js This will then prompt you to answer a few questions.
 ## Contribution
-Pleae email me
+Please email me
 ## Tests
-Please try it out, you will enjoy the simplicity of the ReadMe generator
+Try it out, you will enjoy the simplicity of the ReadMe generator

 ## License
 This project is licensed under the Apache license.